Why 9 Out Of 10 Cat Fountains Are Making Your Cats Sick — And The One That Doesn't

 Otis the brown classic tabby cat hunched on a hardwood floor, neck extended forward and down, head lowered, mouth slightly open in a retching pose, with a small puddle of clear-yellow bile beneath his mouth.
 Visibly unwell.

-What follows is the case I'd present to the FTC if anyone there was listening — every major brand on the shelf, why none of them actually work, why they keep getting away with it, and the one design I now recommend to clients instead.
+What follows is the case I'd put in front of the FTC if anyone there was listening: why every major brand on the shelf is built the same broken way, why they keep getting away with it, and the one design I now recommend to clients instead.

 The Design Flaw Every Major Cat Fountain Brand Knows About — And Sells Anyway.